istio/istio.io/content/docs/tasks/security/per-service-mtls.md

 ---
 title: Per-service mutual TLS authentication control
 description: Shows how to change mutual TLS authentication for a single service.
 weight: 50
 ---
-{% include home.html %}

 > This feature will soon be deprecated.
-If you are using Istio 0.7 or later, please refer to [authentication policy task]({{home}}/docs/tasks/security/authn-policy.html) for the recommended approach moving forward.
+If you are using Istio 0.7 or later, please refer to [authentication policy task](/docs/tasks/security/authn-policy/) for the recommended approach moving forward.

-In the [Installation guide]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps), we show how to enable [mutual TLS authentication]({{home}}/docs/concepts/security/mutual-tls.html) between sidecars.
+In the [Installation guide](/docs/setup/kubernetes/quick-start/#installation-steps), we show how to enable [mutual TLS authentication](/docs/concepts/security/mutual-tls/) between sidecars.
 The settings will be applied to all sidecars in the mesh.

 In this task, you will learn: